PaidActorDe/PaidActorDe/README.md

 </p>

 ### Projects
-- **SCP-1123 for GMod**
+- **All you can Stream**
-  Creates hallucinations that can lead to death
+  A flexible Electron app that smartly integrates streaming APIs.
 - **North Star Foundation Polaris Website**
   Official website of the SCP SL community (down/no longer part of the community)
 - **MSBoard (Win)**